This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Preventing Infection

-- Cleanse the area twice daily with mild soap and water
+- Cleanse twice daily with gentle antibacterial soap to maintain proper hygiene

-- Apply antiseptic solutions or tea tree oil to kill bacteria
+- Apply antiseptic solution like diluted tea tree oil to eliminate harmful bacteria

-- Use sterilized tweezers only when absolutely necessary
+- Use only sterilized tweezers when hair removal becomes absolutely necessary

 Professional Help Options